manjeet-sharma/Face-reconition-using-python/README.md

 -This project is using open cv and few Python Libraries.
  # Requirements:-
- - Basic Knowledge Of Machine Learning.
+ - Basic Knowledge Of Machine-Learning.
  - Advanced Level Of Python programming.